jeniyat/WNUT_2020_NER/code/Readme.md

 ## Optional arguments for Latex format performane presentation

-The performnace of the model can be viewed as LaTex table by using the  `-to_latex` parameter as below:
+The performnace of the model can be viewed as LaTex table using the  `-to_latex` parameter as below:

 ```
 python crf_ner_wlp.py  -train_data "../../data/train_data/Standoff_Format/" -test_data "../../data/test_data/Standoff_Format/"  `-to_latex` 1